telerik/blazor-docs/components/spreadsheet/functions-formulas.md

 # Spreadsheet Functions and Formulas

-This article lists the supported built-in functions and formulas by Telerik Spreadsheet for Blazor.
+This article lists the built-in functions and formulas supported by the Spreadsheet for Blazor.

 ## Formulas